-As a transdisciplinary designer, I purposefully entangle my work with this complex reciprocity between humans and the world, mediated by design.
+In lieu of it, consumption is always within our reach as a substitute for our truer needs: solidarity, communion, care.
+As a transdisciplinary designer, I purposefully entangle my work with this complex reciprocity between humans and their world (environment), mediated by design.

 Despite my work fitting the broad field of visual art, I insist on using the language of design, as I believe that contemporary design practices have elevated the eco-social and political relevance of this discipline and unlocked a potential which I am thrilled to explore further.